-Within the modern regime, proponents are responsible for calculating closure cost estimates to ensure a third-party contractor can undertake the closure and reclamation of any abandoned sites.
-The closure cost estimate must include all direct and indirect costs that would be incurred from the time the site is abandoned, through interim care and maintenance and completion of closure activities.
-In addition to remedial works, closure cost estimates are to account for post-closure monitoring costs (for example, water quality monitoring, geotechnical inspections, etc.) and post-closure maintenance costs (for example, the costs of repairing eroded areas of a tailings cover that would be reasonably expected in the future).
+Within the modern regulatory framework, proponents are responsible for calculating 100% of the environmental liability cost estimate to ensure a third-party contractor can undertake the interim care and maintenance, closure and reclamation, long-term monitoring and maintenance, and adaptive management activities of any abandoned site.
+The environmental liability cost estimate includes the activities as defined in a mine’s CRP (the project definition).
+The cost estimate must include all direct and indirect costs that would be incurred from the time the site is abandoned, through interim care and maintenance, and completion of closure and reclamation activities.
+In addition to remedial works, environmental liability cost estimates are to account for post-closure monitoring costs (for example, water quality monitoring, geotechnical inspections, etc.), post-closure maintenance costs (for example, the costs of repairing eroded areas of a tailings cover that would be reasonably expected in the future), and Adaptive Management Plan activities.
+A third-party contractor is a private company that regularly conducts reclamation work utilizing resources and equipment normally sized for reclamation activities (i.e. not operational-sized mining equipment).
+The desired goals and outcomes of long-term monitoring and maintenance are jurisdictionally specific.
+Proponents are advised to seek guidance from their applicable land and water board / water board jurisdiction, such as the Mackenzie Valley Land and Water Board or the Nunavut Water Board, on the duration and thresholds to be met of long-term monitoring and maintenance.

-RECLAIM has been developed on behalf of the GNWT and CIRNAC to assist the governments, the Boards, landowner (e.g., Indigenous Owned Land) and stakeholders (typically proponents) to estimate closure and reclamation costs (the "closure cost estimate") at mines and advanced mineral explorations projects in the Northwest Territories (NWT) and Nunavut (NU).
-The model format is specifically designed to help these parties to better comprehend the multiple components of mine site closure cost estimates.
-These estimates are intended to cover environmental liabilities associated with authorized development projects in the NWT and NU.
-RECLAIM provides a transparent (nothing hidden) means of presenting the closure cost estimate.
-The RECLAIM Model is an LWB/GNWT/CIRNAC accepted means to develop a closure cost estimate for the purpose of estimating environmental liability.
-While the RECLAIM Model is a tool to develop closure cost estimates, establishing the security deposit amount is jurisdiction specific and therefore not defined in the RECLAIM model.

-Closure Cost Estimates

-The closure costs are those to perform closure and reclamation activities, as defined in a mine’s Closure and Reclamation Plan (the project definition).
-In order to develop a defensible closure cost estimate in RECLAIM, users should have sufficient expertise in mine closure and reclamation and related fields, and in the costing of large engineering projects.

 This User Manual includes descriptions of:

-Considerations for closure cost estimates in northern settings (Section 2);
+Considerations for environmental liability cost estimates in northern settings (Section 2);

-How different parties may approach the cost estimate for a given site (Section 3).
-An understanding of the perspectives may help resolve differences in the estimates prepared;
+How different parties may approach the 100% environmental liability cost estimate for a given site (Section 3).
+An understanding of the perspectives may help resolve differences in the cost estimates prepared; and

-The RECLAIM Model and guidance on how to use it (Sections 4 and 5), which includes:
+The RECLAIM tool and guidance on how to use it (Sections 4 and 5), which includes:

-RECLAIM Model Worksheets (Section 4);
+RECLAIM V8 Excel Worksheets (Section 4);

 Using RECLAIM (Section 5).